Tizooo/Regex-filter/README.md

 arse
 ```

 Since we can't block every similar character that might be used interchangeably such as replacing "i" with "l", "!", "|", "İ", "ı", "𝑖", "𝕚", or "ỉ" to bypass filters we will not attempt to block them individually.
-Instead, you should handle these cases yourself by either normalizing text (replacing such characters yourself) or limiting the number of special characters that can be used.
+Instead, you should handle these cases by either normalizing text (replacing such characters yourself) or limiting the number of special characters that can be used.